Nonso30/alx-system_engineering-devops/0x03-shell_variables_expansions/README.md

-a script that creates two path script that counts the number of directories in the PATH script that lists environment variables.
+a script that creates two path script that counts the number of directories in the PATH script that lists environment variables. script that lists all local variables and environment variables, and functions.